micmejia/bible-dump/NKJV/Job/Job 8.md

 "Behold, this is the joy of His way, And out of the earth others will grow.

 ###### 20
-Behold, God will not [^e]cast away the blameless, Nor will He uphold the evildoers.
+Behold, God will not cast away the blameless, Nor will He uphold the evildoers.

 ###### 21
-He will yet fill your mouth with laughing, And your lips with [^f]rejoicing.
+He will yet fill your mouth with laughing, And your lips with rejoicing.

 ###### 22
-Those who hate you will be clothed with shame, And the dwelling place of the wicked [^g]will come to nothing."
+Those who hate you will be clothed with shame, And the dwelling place of the wicked will come to nothing."